Sitka Rocky Gutierrez Airport: Historical airline service

 Alaska Airlines has served Sitka for over 50 years.
 In 1967, Alaska Air was operating Boeing 727-100 jet service into the airport on a round trip routing of Seattle - Sitka - Anchorage - Unalakleet - Nome - Kotzebue and was also flying Convair 240 propliner service nonstop to Juneau.
 By 1969, Alaska Air had added several stops on the route between Seattle and Alaska, and was operating a Boeing 727-100 jetliner on a round trip routing of Seattle - Sitka - Juneau - Yakutat - Cordova - Anchorage - Unalakleet - Nome - Kotzebue in addition to operating Convair 240 service on a round trip routing of Annette Island Airport - Wrangell - Petersburg - Sitka - Juneau.
 Over the years, Alaska Air also operated Boeing 727-200 and 737-200 jets into the airport before switching to later model Boeing 737 jetliners.
 In 1986, Anchorage-based AirPac was operating jet service into the airport with a British Aerospace BAe 146-100 aircraft flying a round trip routing of Seattle - Sitka - Anchorage.

 Airlines and destinations

 Passenger

-Alaska Airlines operates Boeing 737-700 and 737-800 jetliners while Delta Connection did fly the Canadair CRJ-700 regional jet operated by SkyWest, but starting with the 2017 and 2018 summer seasons, it's been flown by the Embraer 175 also operated by SkyWest.
+Alaska Airlines operates Boeing 737-700, 737-800, and Boeing 737-900 jetliners.
 In addition to providing passenger service, Alaska Airlines also operates Boeing 737-700 all-cargo jet freighter flights into the airport.